algolia/gatsby-plugin-algolia/README.md

     /* (optional) Fields to use for comparing if the index object is different from the new one */ /* By default it uses a field called "modified" which could be a boolean | datetime string */
-    matchFields: ['slug', 'modified'], // Array<String> default: ['modified'] }
+    matchFields: ['slug', 'modified'], // Array<String> default: ['modified']
+    fetchFilters: '', // <String> default: '' for working with only specific records in an index, optional }
 ```